 The works in Shadows I are big, filmstrip inspired images that evoke experimental film and the drones of the Velvet Underground.
 The work is mysterious as slight variations in color and shape separate each print from one another subtly.
 In the grande scheme of Warhol’s catalog, the mystery comes from their apparent isolation from the rest of his work—of celebs and ubiquitous consumer products—considering their abstract nature.
 The six individual pieces of the Shadows I compete portfolio are: Shadows 204, 205, 206, 207, 208, 209.

-Warhol himself never saw all 102 panels of the Shadows portfolio together.
+According to previous MOCA director Philippe Vergne, Warhol himself never saw all 102 panels of the Shadows portfolio together.
 He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
-This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although are made in a series, are meant to hang individually.
+This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although organized in portfolios, can be hung individually.

 Philippe Vergne described the Shadows suites as, “the line between the American dream and the American death.
 They are as dark as they are glamorous.”
 The individual interpretation each viewer has with the work makes this a powerful series in that unlike Warhol’s other works, Shadows is not straightforward or showcasing technique.
 The original large canvases reinforce the American ideal that “bigger is better.”
 Perhaps the abstract depiction could trigger us to believe Warhol was pointing out that to most things in life we believe bigger is better and that he did not feel the need to showcase actual objects or aspects in our lives that this phrase and rendering coincides with.